pchmelar/ddw-homework2/README.md

 ## Description of graphs

 There are three graphs for every character.
-They differ in the occurence of that character in the episodes (low/medium/high).
-Graphs shows occurence of other characters in those episodes (0 for none, 1 for low, 2 for medium, 3 for high).
-Furthermore, there are three more graphs which shows occurence of characters in episodes with low/medium/high sentiment level.
+They differ in the occurrence of that character in the episodes (low/medium/high).
+Graphs shows occurrence of other characters in those episodes (0 for none, 1 for low, 2 for medium, 3 for high).
+Furthermore, there are three more graphs which shows occurrence of characters in episodes with low/medium/high sentiment level.

 ## Screenshots